Mists of Pandaria Beast Mastery Hunter PvE Guide

 - Their expertise with melee weapons is of no use to you.

-Trolls are possibly the best of all the races for Hunters.
+Trolls are the one of the two best of all the races for Hunters, with three abilities increasing DPS.

-- Trolls possess the Berserking racial, a potent DPS increase for sustained DPS.
+- Trolls possess the Berserking racial, a potent DPS increase (greatly increased attack speed) for sustained DPS.

 - Trolls get Ranged weapon expertise, which is quite nice for you.